 Fully Install Ubuntu from USB

 Fully Install Ubuntu from USB to a hard drive or a USB flash drive using the live media.
 Believe it or not, creating a completely Portable Ubuntu Installation on USB is a relatively simple process.
 As a matter of fact, it is almost as simple as a regular Ubuntu internal hard drive installation.
-Due to popular demand, I have decided to write a simple tutorial on the full Ubuntu USB drive installation procedure.
-So go grab an available external USB drive and a nice cold beverage and let's get started.

 • External USB hard drive or Fast SSD flash drive